squeek502/ryanliptak.com/posts/code-coverage-zig-callgrind.md

 Total                                6           7                85.71%
 ```

+<p><aside class="note">

-<aside class="note"><p>Note: There's a big caveat here with the results from Zig binaries: since the Zig compiler only compiles functions that are actually called/referenced, completely unused functions don't contribute to the 'executable lines' total.
-Because of this, a file with one used function and many unused functions could potentially show up as 100% covered.</p>
+Note: There's a big caveat here with the results from Zig binaries: since the Zig compiler only compiles functions that are actually called/referenced, completely unused functions don't contribute to the 'executable lines' total.
+Because of this, a file with one used function and many unused functions could potentially show up as 100% covered.

-In other words, the results are only indicative of the coverage of *used* functions.</aside>
+In other words, the results are only indicative of the coverage of *used* functions.

+</aside></p>

 ## Further Room For Improvement